observablehq/framework/examples/api/docs/index.md

 const routeFilter = view(routeDropdown);
 const endpointLegend = (endpoint) => Plot.rect([endpoint], { x1: 0, y1: 0, x2: 10, y2: 10, fill: d => d }).plot({
   width: 10, height: 10, margin: 0, axis: null, color: color, x: { range: [0, 10] }, y: { range: [0, 10] }});

 ```

-# Analyzing API logs
+# API logs

-Analyzing API logs can be helpful for finding under-performing endpoints and web scrapers, but looking at this data in aggregate often hides interesting trends.
+API logs can be helpful for finding under-performing routes and web scrapers, but looking at this data in aggregate often hides interesting trends.
 This visualization shows a heatmap of ${d3.format('.2s')(total)} API requests for [observablehq.com](https://observablehq.com/) from a sampled 7-day period.
-Each cell is colored by the most common endpoint at the point in time and duration.
-Hover over a pixel to read the name of the endpoint.
+Each cell is colored by the most common route at a point in time and duration.
+Hover over a pixel to read the name of the route.

 <div class="grid grid-cols-1" style="grid-auto-rows: 611px;">
   <div class="card">${resize((width) => ApiHeatmap(heatmaps, {color, width, title: "Response latency heatmap", label: "Duration (ms)", y1: 0.5, y2: 10_000, yMetric: 'duration_count', fillMetric: 'duration_route'}))}</div>
 </div>

 What do we see?
-There are clear intervals of activity for certain endpoints, such as ${endpointLegend(`document/{id}@{version}`)} `document/{id}@{version}`, the endpoint used to request a specific verson of an Observable notebook, and ${endpointLegend(`documents/{at}`)} `documents/{at}`, which returns all the notebooks for a given user.
+There are clear intervals of activity for certain routes, such as ${endpointLegend(`document/{id}@{version}`)}&nbsp;`document/{id}@{version}`, the route used to request a version of an Observable notebook, and ${endpointLegend(`documents/{at}`)}&nbsp;`documents/{at}`, which returns all the notebooks for a given user.

-Here is the same data visualized as a bar chart counting the number of requests by each endpoint.
+Here is the same data visualized as a bar chart counting the number of requests by route.

 <div class="grid" style="grid-auto-rows: 532px;">
   <div class="card">${resize((width) => ApiBars(routesByCount, {color, width, transform: (d) => d / 1000, label: "Total requests (thousands)", title: "Top API routes by count", x: "count", y: "route"}))}</div>
 </div>

 With the bar chart, we lose a lot of the details available in the heatmap.
-The ${endpointLegend(`document/{id}@{version}`)} `document/{id}@{version}` endpoint is a less common in aggregate than ${endpointLegend(`d/{id}.js`)} `d/{id}.js`, but it likely one that we would want to investigate further.
+The ${endpointLegend(`document/{id}@{version}`)}&nbsp;`document/{id}@{version}` route is a less common in aggregate than ${endpointLegend(`d/{id}.js`)}&nbsp;`d/{id}.js`, but it likely one that we would want to investigate further.

-If we want to identify general periodicity in our data, we can change our categorical color scale based on the endpoint name to a sequential scale encoding the frequency of requests at in a given point.
+If we want to identify general periodicity in our data, we can change our categorical color scale based on the route name to a sequential scale encoding the frequency of requests at in a given point.

 <div class="grid grid-cols-1" style="grid-auto-rows: 651px;">
   <div class="card">